ivy-llc/ivy/docs/overview/deep_dive/building_the_docs_pipline.rst

 Options
 """""""

---no-cleanup    Disable the backup/cleanup procedure --git-add       Stage changed files before generating the docs, this is useful if you
+--no-cleanup                    Disable the backup/cleanup procedure --git-add                       Stage changed files before generating the docs, this is
-                    want know which files changed by you when used with ``--no-cleanup``
+                                useful if you want know which files changed by you when used with ``--no-cleanup`` --skip-dependencies-install     Skip installing python dependencies

 The Docker image
 ~~~~~~~~~~~~~~~~